tjhenning/expert-octo-guacamole/x_team_style_guide.md

   * Include a line break after the opening brace
   * Include a line break after the closing brace
   * All blocks are indented by +4 spaces
+  * Each statement is followed by a line break

    ```
     if (condition)